freenode/web-7.0/content/pages/groupreg-email.md

     # About your project
     Your project name:
     Your project blurb:
-    freenodestaff member you have discussed this registration with:
+    freenode staff member you have discussed this registration with:

     Links to places we can find out more about your project: